Open Standards for Verifiable AI Agent Identity

 Three Pillars of Trust

-APIS v2.0 establishes a foundation for agent identity, authorization, hardware-rooted trust, and revocation.
+APIS v2.1 establishes a foundation for agent identity, authorization, trust signaling, public verification, and revocation.

 Identity

-Realm-scoped DIDs and Agent Passports that bind an agent key to an issuer, principal, mandate, and trust tier.
+Realm-scoped DIDs and Agent Passports that bind an agent key to an issuer, principal, mandate, trust tier, and public verification context.

 Authorization